vburckhardt/terraform-ibm-cos/examples/one-rate-plan/README.md

-# One Rate plan example
+# One Rate Plan Example

 A simple example that shows how to provision an IBM Cloud Object Storage One Rate plan instance and an Object Storage bucket with One Rate Active storage.